-As a scholar, Randall Harlow has presented on topics in organ history, technology, and performance research at Harvard and Cornell Universities, the Westfield Center, and the Göteborg Organ Art Center (GOArt) in Sweden.
-He holds the Doctor of Musical Arts degree from the Eastman School of Music and is currently Visiting Professor of Organ and Music Theory at the University of Northern Iowa.
-Randall Harlow is represented by Crimson Concert Artists
+As a scholar, Randall Harlow's work focuses on empirical performance research and new applications of technology for acoustic music.
+He has published articles on these topics and presented at conferences at Harvard and Cornell Universities, Westfield Center, Göteborg Organ Art Center (GOArt) in Sweden, Orgelpark in Amsterdam, the International Conference on Music Perception and Cognition (ICMPC), and the National Convention of the American Guild of Organists.
+He holds the Doctor of Musical Arts degree from the Eastman School of Music and is currently Assistant Professor of Organ and Music Theory at the University of Northern Iowa

-Next Summer I will present both a workshop and research paper at the 2014 National Convention of the American Guild of Organists in Boston.
-My 50-minute workshop will be titled, "Keyboard Psychohaptics: Empirical Performance and Pedagogy Research and its Applications."
-An informative session for non-experts and experts alike, this workshop will present results from recent scientific research into keyboard performance and discuss its ramifications and future prospects.
-My research paper will be titled "Hyperorgan Technology, Augmented Reality, and the Triumph of Acoustic Music."
-A pointed refutation of the often widespread belief that the electronic organ will continue to spell the demise of the pipe organ, this paper will discuss how recent technological innovation in pipe organ design may hold promise for a new golden age for the fully acoustic pipe organ.
+He presented both a workshop and research paper at the 2014 National Convention of the American Guild of Organists in Boston this June.
+His 50-minute workshop was titled, "Keyboard Psychohaptics: Empirical Performance and Pedagogy Research and its Applications."
+An informative session for non-experts and experts alike, this workshop presented results from recent scientific research into keyboard performance and discussed its ramifications and future prospects.
+His separate research paper was titled "Hyperorgan Technology, Augmented Reality, and the Triumph of Acoustic Music."
+A pointed refutation of the often widespread belief that the electronic organ will continue to spell the demise of the pipe organ, this paper discussed how recent technological innovation in pipe organ design may hold promise for a new golden age for the fully acoustic pipe organ